PaloAltoNetworks/pan.dev/products/ansible/docs/panos/info/nat_rule_v3_migration.md

 ## Changed Parameters

 The following parameters have changed when comparing the new module to the old module.
-Both old and new parameter names are listed for comparison and migration purposes:
+Both old and new parameter names are listed for comparison and migration purposes (some default values change, see **bold** text in the table below):

 | Old Parameter Name        | New Parameter Name                           | Description                                                                                                                                                                                                                                                  |
 | ------------------------- | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |